 Neewer Adjustable Suspension Boom Arm Stand

-The boom arm’s durable design allows it to balance in any position within its range of motion.
-This makes it ideal to use with bulky, heavy mics.
+The boom arms have a high-quality steel frame with a plastic mic clip and durable that that allows it to balance in any position within its range of motion.
+This makes it ideal to use with bulky, heavy-duty boom arm mics.

 The aluminum alloy used in the construction of the stand is solid.
-It can be used for broadcasting and musical recording.
+It can be used for broadcasting and voice-over studios.

 - Stability in any position is possible with a well-balanced design

-- Two suspension boom scissor arm-style arms measure 18 inches long
+- Two suspension boom scissor arm stand measure 18 inches long

 Sywon Desktop Microphone Stand